HackYourFutureBelgium/home/README.md

 We are a coding school for refugees and other newcomers with limited access to education and the labour market in Belgium.

 In this Wiki you can discover what we do and how you can become part of our community.
+This is a work in progress.
+Want to contribute?
+Just do it! :muscle:

 Enjoy the reading and please connect with us on social media!
 We're active on [Facebook](https://https://www.facebook.com/HackYFutureBE/), [Twitter](https://twitter.com/HackYFutureBE) and [LinkedIn](https://www.linkedin.com/company/hackyourfuture-belgium/).